AT LAST-—HIS SECRET IDENTITY REVEALED!!

 DVD Commentary.

 What’s a mainstream release without some bonus features?
-So here they are: side projects, side hustles, and sideshows, presented with all the gravity of deleted scenes.
+Here are some forthcoming side projects, side hustles, & sideshow attractions, presented with all the gravity of a director’s cut.

 @babybackprophet